 Most notably, one study suggested that “increasing safe access to medical cannabis may reduce the personal and social harms associated with addiction” to opioid painkillers.
 Another study yielded more specific results, finding that on average cannabis use was associated with chronic pain patients using 64 percent less opioids while experiencing fewer side effects and a better quality of life.

-A 2014 study also found that states with access to medical marijuana saw a correlating decline in opioid overdose deaths.
+A 2014 study also found that states with access to medical cannabis saw a correlating decline in opioid overdose deaths.
 That correlation only strengthened over time as new programs were put in place within the study’s 1999-2010 window.
 Overall, there was a 24 percent average reduction of annual overdoses for all included states.

-All of these research studies and expert opinions support the belief that patients grappling with temporary, chronic or neuropathic pain could benefit from the use of medical marijuana as a safer alternative to painkillers.
+All of these research studies and expert opinions support the belief that patients grappling with temporary, chronic or neuropathic pain could benefit from the use of medical cannabis as a safer alternative to painkillers.